 ISACA reserves the right to alter or delete items from the program in the event of unforeseen circumstances.
 Material has been prepared for the professional development of ISACA members and others in the IT audit, control, security, and governance community.
 Neither the presenters nor ISACA can warrant that the use of material presented will be adequate to discharge the legal or professional liability of the members in the conduct of their practices.
-All materials used in the preparation and delivery of presentations on behalf of ISACA are original materials created by the speakers, or otherwise are materials which the speakers have all rights and authority to use and/or reproduce in connection with such presentation and to grant the rights to ISACA as set forth in speaker agreement.
-Subject to the rights granted in the speaker agreement, all applicable copyrights, trade secrets, and other intellectual property rights in the materials are and remain with the speakers.
+All materials used in the preparation and delivery of presentations on behalf of ISACA are original materials created by the speakers, or otherwise are materials which the speakers have all rights and authority to use and/or reproduce in connection with such presentation.
+Subject to the rights granted in all applicable copyrights, trade secrets, and other intellectual property rights in the materials are and remain with the speakers.

 *Please note: unauthorized recording, in any form, of presentations and workshops is prohibited.